-We’ll tell you what stores take Venmo scans and how to use Venmo in-store and online.
+Are you wondering how Venmo can better your financial situation?
+Find out what stores take Venmo scans, and how to use Venmo in-store and online.

 It leads us to the big question of the day: What stores accept Venmo QR codes?